Banat Village Museum: Collection

 The museum is designed on three thematic levels – the Village Civic Center, the Alley of Ethnicities and the Living Museum.

 Village Civic Center

 The core of the museum is the Village Civic Center, consisting of a town hall, a school, a "national house" and an inn, the central piece being the wooden church.
 Built in 1746 in Remetea-Luncă, it was donated in 1807 to churchgoers in the neighboring village of Topla, where it was moved on rollers pulled by 24 pairs of oxen.
 From there it was brought to the museum in 1987.

+The houses are equipped with two or three living rooms, and a notable feature is the guest room, known as "clean sobă" or "big sobă" (sobă is a Banat regionalism for living room), beautifully decorated with precious fabrics such as carpets, rugs, and tablecloths.
+The roofs are supported by wooden poles with traditional ornamentation, and the houses range from those with thatched or shingle roofing to peasant and potter houses, completed with traditional technical installations.

 Alley of Ethnicities

 The Alley of Ethnicities consists of a series of traditional houses of the historical ethnic groups of Banat.
 Starting with 2000, a Hungarian house (Babșa, Timiș), a German house (Biled, Timiș), a Slovak house (Nădlac, Arad) and a Ukrainian house (Repedea, Maramureș) were inaugurated here.
 The Serbian house is currently under construction, and the director of the museum is considering the acquisition of a Bulgarian house and a Czech house.